jflude/lancaster/README.md

 If the -s option is supplied to READER then it will output storage latency statistics instead of its usual output.
 If the storage has not been "touched" by its writer for ORPHAN-TIMEOUT microseconds (defaulting to 3 seconds), READER will exit with an error.
+An ORPHAN-TIMEOUT of zero will disable this checking.

 The -p option causes the programs to include the specified prefix in error messages, to allow easier identification when running multiple instances.